curlie-may/analytics_accelerator/README.md

 3) Observations that have come about from having a close relationship with the data.

 # Business Questions Addressed:
-  As part of my analysis, I investigated teh following key business questions using GHopper's customer data, for 2019 to 2022. (link to customer data ERD)
+  As part of my analysis, I investigated the following key business questions using GHopper's customer data, for 2019 to 2022. (link to customer data ERD)
   1) What were the overall trends in sales during this time? (link)
   2) Where were our monthly and yearly growth rates? (link)
   3) How is the new loyalty program performing?
 Should we keep using it?
 (Link)